Heyzap/flex-example-app/README.md

 7. Change your _AppId_ to the one that is used for your app on your [developer dashboard](https://developers.heyzap.com/dashboard) (e.g. `com.example.app`)
 8. Click _Apply_ and then _OK_.
 You can repeat steps 4-8 to create another Run/Debug configuration for another platform.
 9. In `views/FlexExampleAppHomeView.mxml`, change "\<APP_ID\>" in the `creationCompleteHandler` method to your Heyzap publisher ID.

+### Updating the Heyzap SDK
+To update the Heyzap SDK, simply download our [latest SDK](https://developers.heyzap.com/sdk/download?platform=air), extract the ZIP file, and replace `libs/HeyzapAds.ane` with the newer version.

+#### Changing the Heyzap SDK path in the project
+1. Right-click on the project on the Package Explorer and select _Properties_
+2. In the Project Properties window, select _Flex Build Path_ on the side bar.
+3. Under the _Native Extensions_ tab, highlight `HeyzapAds.ane - libs` and select the _Remove_ button.
+4. Select the _Add ANE..._ button and choose the path to your copy of `HeyzapAds.ane`.

 ### iOS Setup